 To have a better understanding, QS Top Universities is among the other bigger players in the world of university rankings and relies on a system of 6 metrics:

-Visibly, these are more or less similar to the indicators seen in THE’s World University Rankings but in a more generalized outlook.
-Finally, although there is currently still no data for 2019, the Academic Ranking of World Universities is yet another respected source that takes into account even more interesting information like the number of alumni, awards and medallists.
+Visibly, these are similar to the indicators seen in THE’s World University Rankings but in a more generalized outlook.
+Finally, although there is currently still no data for 2019, the Academic Ranking of World Universities is yet another respected source that takes into account interesting facts like the number of alumni, awards and medallists.

-Regardless, this is the formula that practically brings up ranks as results, with Times Higher Education bringing up more than 1,250 universities from over 86 countries into their rankings.
+Regardless, this is the formula that practically brings up ranks as results, with Times Higher Education bringing up approximately 1,250 universities from over 86 countries into their rankings.

 Since 2017, the University of Oxford has remained on the #1 spot in the list followed directly by the University of Cambridge.
 These are the first two representatives coming from the United Kingdom, as the country is home to a total of 98 listed universities within this ranking.